Nirziin/AI-Training/README.md

 The source code for this project is organized into the following structure:

 - `src/`: Contains all the source code files.
-- `Results/`: Used for storing datasets, both raw and processed.
+- `dataset/`: Used for storing datasets.
-- `dataset/`: Pre-trained models and training scripts.
+- `Results/`: Trained models and detection on image by AI.

 ### Setup